-What Should An Online Casino Consist Of??
+What Should An Internet Casino Consist Of??

-1) Sports Betting: One of the most important and most overlooked forms of revenue for internet gambling is SPORTS BETTING.
+1) Sports Betting: One of the most important and most overlooked forms of revenue for online gambling is SPORTS BETTING.
 This happens to be one of the largest dollar volumes for gambling both in Las Vegas and ON THE INTERNET.
 It is estimated that 45% of all gambling monies wagered online is on sports betting.

 There are Sports Betting related web sites that make over USD $2 million in PROFITS each month.
 Three have over $1 Billion in handle each year.
-In February 2000, Las Vegas has admitted that internet sports betting is now affecting their pockets, as the amounts gambled for the January 2000 SUPERBOWL in Las Vegas were lower than ever before.
+In February 2000, Las Vegas has admitted that online sports betting is now affecting their pockets, as the amounts gambled for the January 2000 SUPERBOWL in Las Vegas were lower than ever before.
 Meanwhile, on the Internet, they were higher than ever before.
 This happened every year since in 2001.
 Online Sports betting is huge in the United Kingdom and is growing rapidly in many other parts of the world.

 Not all Online Gambling Software Providers offer Sports Betting.
 But you can always work with more than one firm if you need to piece together the casino you want.
 If the firm doesn't have a professional bookie to set the odds, then either a company needs to hire one or has one onboard.